whats2000/GriffinOWO/README.md

 2. `griffin_reset` : reset waypoint
 3. `griffin_set_coord x y z` : set waypoint manually

+### Send waypoint
+1. The script will allow you to tell the inquisher spot in party chat
+2. The script will allow you to tell the location and x y z of vanquisher to party

 ### Party Chat Trigger Command
 1. `!warp` : allow party members to warp the party
 2. `!allinv` : allow party members enable all invite